nationalarchives/ds-find-caselaw-docs/marklogic/README.md

 1. Install `gradle`.
 On MacOS, you can use `brew install gradle`.

-2. Copy `gradle-example.properties` to `gradle-local.properties` and set the credentials
-and hostname for your Marklogic server.
+2. If you're running against anything other than development, copy `gradle-development.properties` to `gradle-{environment}.properties` and set the credentials and hostname for your Marklogic server.

 A `docker-compose.yml` file for running Marklogic locally is included.
 Run `docker-compose up` to start it.

 ## Deployment

-To deploy the configuration, run `gradle mlDeploy`.
+To deploy the configuration, run `gradle mlDeploy -PenvironmentName={environment}`.
 Deployment is idempotent, and will automatically configure databases, roles, triggers and modules.
+The `development` environment will be used by default if you don't specify `-PenvironmentName`.

 ## Bulk import